mjaya69703/siakad-pt.internal-dev.id/README.md

 -   Framework PHP <a href="https://laravel.com">Laravel 11</a>
 -   Themes Authentication <a href="https://www.creative-tim.com/product/argon-dashboard">Argon Dashboard 2 By Creative Tim</a>
 -   Themes BackEnd <a href="https://github.com/zuramai/mazer">Mazer Dashboard By zuramai</a>
+-   Dockerize Script <a href="https://github.com/refactorian/laravel-docker">Mazer Dashboard By zuramai</a>